envoyproxy/envoy-website/learn/on-your-laptop.md

 The `docker-compose.yaml` file provides a description of how to build, package, and run the front proxy and services together.

+If using Windows, make sure in Docker Desktop > Settings > Shared Drives, the drive you're using to run the `front-proxy` example is shared/checked.
+Otherwise, you'll get errors like:
+`ERROR: for front-proxy_front-envoy_1  Cannot create container for service front-envoy: b'Drive has not been shared'`.

 To build our containers, run:

 ```console